 The Australian Book Review described Alison Croggon as “one of the most powerful lyric poets writing today.”
 Her poetry has been widely published in journals both in Australia and overseas, and is included in many major Australian anthologies, most recent in Paul Kelly’s Love is Stronger than Death.
 Titles include: Theatre (Salt Publishing 2008), Ash (Cusp Books, Los Angeles 2007); November Burning (Vagabond Press Rare Objects Series, Sydney, 2004); Mnemosyne, (Wild Honey Press, Ireland, 2001); The Common Flesh: New and Selected Poems (Arc Publications, UK, 2003) and Attempts at Being, (Salt Publishing, UK, 2002).
-Her poetry books have been shortlisted for the Victorian Premier’s Literary Awards (twice) and the NSW Premier’s Literary Award, and have won the Anne Elder and Dame Mary Gilmore prizes.
+Her poetry books have been shortlisted for the Victorian Premier’s Literary Awards and the NSW Premier’s Literary Award, and have won the Anne Elder and Dame Mary Gilmore prizes.

 Her most recent collection is New and Selected Poems 1991-2017, which includes poems from all her collections as well as new and unpublished work.
-More details of her poetry books are in her full biography.
+More details of her poetry are available in her full biography.

 Photo: Alison Croggon reading at Poetry International, Royal Festival Hall, London